Dr. Shirley's Web Courses

 - AD 890

-- Alfred the Great organises a regular army and navy, strengthens the Law Courts, and establishes fairs and markets throughout the land
+- Alfred the Great organized a regular army and navy, strengthened the Law Courts, and established fairs and markets throughout his land

 - AD 900

-Alfonso III of Castile starts to try to drive Muslim Arabs out of Spain;
+Alfonso III of Castile started to try to drive Muslim Arabs out of Spain

 Start of Second Pueblo Period in Southwest region of N. America